NCEAS/vegbank2/helm/README.md

 ## Prerequisites

-Before the first deployment of the VegBank API helm chart, there are two prerequisites that must be met:
+Before the initial deployment of the VegBank API helm chart, these prerequisites must be met:

 1. A PostgreSQL database must be deployed and running in the cluster.
 At NCEAS, we use the [`dataone-cnpg` helm chart](https://github.com/DataONEorg/dataone-cnpg) to deploy a CloudNative PostgreSQL cluster.
 See [Appendix 1](#appendix-1-prerequisite-install-a-postgresql-database-) for details.
 2. The necessary Kubernetes secrets must be created.
 See [Appendix 2](#appendix-2-prerequisite-create-k8s-secrets).
 3. If you wish to pre-populate the database with data from an existing dump file, that file must be made accessible to the helm chart via a PVC, and the appropriate parameters in `values.yaml` must be overridden to enable the restore process.
 See [Appendix 3](#appendix-3-initial-database-population-with-a-dump-file) for details.